Ten Tips for Effective Microsoft Teams Deployment

 For long-time SharePoint users, keep in mind that Teams create groups.
 If groups already exist, consider using a SharePoint group as the launching point for a Team.

-8. Teams is not just for teams
+8. Remember that Teams is not just for teams

 The Cambridge Dictionary offers the following definitions: